uy-rrodriguez/phd_poster_template/README.md

 HTML template for a scientific poster based on Avignon University's LIA (Laboratoire Informatique d'Avignon).

-Based on the LaTeX template created by Vincent Labatut.
+Based on the LaTeX template created by Teva Merlin.

 ## Content
  - index.html: Main file with the poster content.